 What I should have done is not only picking a proper amplifier chip, but also putting some weight on a good bluetooth module.
 The one I got was… not even listed on the offer page.
 So probably a shitty one.

 If you want something more high-quality, you could check the spec sheets at Qualcomm.
 Chances are they also produced the bluetooth chip in your phone.
 I went with CSRA64215.
 In the spec it says

 Bluetooth 4.2 and

 aptX, aptX Low Latency, SBC and AAC decoder support.
 These codecs are important, they specify how your phone or laptop communicates to the amp, and this includes a potentially lossy audio compression.
 Likely, a broken codec implementation caused my problems. aptX (as much as I refuse to advertise for a proprietary codec) is a higher-quality one, aptX HD might have been even better.
 It’s also owned by Qualcomm, so I really hope they know how to properly implement it.
 Further reason to go for this chip was that there is bluetooth amps with it available.
-I went for this one that fraudulently claims bluetooth 5.0 support.
+I went for this one (see last paragraph) that fraudulently claims bluetooth 5.0 support.
 Well, it will do the job, I guess.
 And I like that the bluetooth board is a bit separated, so I might desolder it if the amp breaks down.
 As a nice bonus, the board exposes serial pins that should allow me to mess with the firmware and change the bluetooth name.
 I’ll edit this post as soon as it arrives.